Table of Contents

 Overview

 In some Codio courses, faculty or facilitators may need to access the solution code for assignments.
 The location and format of the solution code can vary depending on the course setup.
-This guide explains the most common methods for finding solution code and provides tips for different course types.
+Access methods differ by course type: solutions may be embedded inline in the notebook using nbgrader tags, located in a Secure folder within the file tree for older notebooks, or stored in a Secure folder for non-Jupyter units.
+This guide explains each method and provides tips for locating solution code across different course formats.

-For courses built with Jupyter Notebooks, especially those using Codio’s nbgrader system, the solution code is embedded directly in the notebook.
+For courses built with Jupyter Notebooks, especially those using Codio’s integration with Jupyter's NBGrader utility, the solution code is embedded directly in the notebook.
+These solutions are located between ## begin solution and ## end solution tags.

 Steps: